CachyOS/linux-cachyos/README.md

 Nyx does provide a precompiled CachyOS Kernel and a bunch of other interesting packages.
 This repository is maintained by [chaotic-aur](https://github.com/chaotic-cx)
 Just follow this [README](https://github.com/chaotic-cx/nyx#how-to-use-it)

-## Revert changes
-How to backup and use Arch packages?
-- Remove or Backup the config located at /etc/pacman.conf
-- then run `sudo mv /etc/pacman.conf.bak /etc/pacman.conf`
-- Then run following command to switch the packages to the default arch packages `sudo pacman -Suuy`

-## How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS
-> This is no longer necessary, as you can simply install the latest DKMS version from our repository.

 ## Support
 **Discord:** <https://discord.gg/cachyos-862292009423470592> <br />